 Why Alibaba Shares Are Falling

-Shares of Chinese stocks, including Alibaba Group Holding Ltd - ADR (NYSE: BABA), are trading lower amid regulatory concerns following reports Chinese regulators have summoned gaming companies as part of a continued crackdown in the sector.
+Shares of Chinese stocks, including Alibaba Group Holding Ltd (NYSE: BABA), are trading lower after data showed slowing retail sales growth, which has caused economic concerns in the country.

-Chinese stocks were otherwise trading higher Tuesday following data showing China's exports jumped 25.6% year-over-year in August, beating expectations of 17.1%.
+Shares of several Chinese companies are trading lower over the past several months on continued weakness amid regulatory concerns regarding education and technology companies.

-Alibaba is the world's largest online and mobile commerce company, measured by GMV (CNY 6.6 trillion/USD 1 trillion for the fiscal year ended March 2020).
+Alibaba is the world's largest online and mobile commerce company.
 Alibaba operates China's most-visited online marketplaces, including Taobao (consumer-to-consumer) and Tmall (business-to-consumer).

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.